moby/moby/docs/userguide/storagedriver/imagesandcontainers.md

 Docker 1.10 introduced a new content addressable storage model.
 This is a completely new way to address image and layer data on disk.
-Previously, image and layer data was referenced and stored using a a randomly generated UUID.
+Previously, image and layer data was referenced and stored using a randomly generated UUID.
 In the new model this is replaced by a secure *content hash*.

 The new model improves security, provides a built-in way to avoid ID